 What is the Effect of Running?

-Boost the Immune System: Running in Relation to Other Forms of Exercise
+Boost the Immune System: Running vs Other Forms of Exercise

 There is no standard recipe for how to achieve and maintain a good and effective immune system.
 Like everything else in the body, the immune system is also formed in a complicated interplay between hereditary and life-condition factors.

 Physical exercises will boost the immune system.
-Since the human body is designed to walking and running, these will be the easiest way to strengthen our immune system.
+Since the human body is designed for walking and running, this will be the easiest way to strengthen our immune system.

 Research has shown that our thoughts and emotions have a crucial influence on our ability to fight disease.
 Our ability to fight disease is directly related to the ability to control our thoughts and emotions (Dr. Jim E. Loehr).